spring1843/go-dsa/dnc/README.md

 ### Rate Limit

-Given a number of allowed calls(requests) to the server per unit time, such as second, write an IsAllowed function which returns false if the call(request) should be rate limited and true if the call should be allowed (i.e. is within the range of allowed calls per second).
+Given a number of allowed requests calls per second (calls/time) write an IsAllowed function which returns false if the request should be rate limited because it exceeds the limit and true if the request should be allowed.
 [Solution](rate_limit.go) [Test](rate_limit_test.go)

 ### Towers of Hanoi